RespiraWorks/PAPR/README.md

 This is a low-cost 3D-printable PAPR project by Edwin Chiu (github: inceptionev)

+Most of the work is being done in the sandbox folder now.
+Once things are tested and working, files and instructions will move into the releases folder.

 I am making this for myself, and for my loved ones who are medical workers and essential workers.
 They wear masks all day to keep us safe.

 I am also working on a ventilator project which can be found at https://respira.works and https://github.com/RespiraWorks/Ventilator